MattGrayYes/epic/readme.md

 1. Reboot and hope it runs automatically `sudo reboot`
 1. You may want to put a copy of `start-epic.sh` on the desktop (in the middle) to restart it via the touchscreen if it crashed.

+## Updates
+If there are, and you want to, update the EPIC python program do the following:

+1. Login over USB-Console of SSH.
+2. Go to `cd ~/code/epic`
+3. Stop the program. `./stop-epic.sh`
+4. Update `git pull`
+5. Start it `./start-epic.sh &`

+To update the raspberry pi os itself (or comitup) run:

+	sudo apt update
+	sudo apt upgrade

+There will be many packages to update, not all are relevant.
+The installation script does not remove any unused programs.

 [1]:https://downloads.raspberrypi.org/raspios_oldstable_armhf/images/
 [2]:https://github.com/davesteele/comitup